desync-labs/fathom-dao-smart-contracts/README.md

 # Deploy to the local node
 $ npm run migrate-reset

-# Before Deployment - execute following scripts
+# Following scripts create the config files.
+These files are not necessary for deployment but will be necessary to execute multisig scripts
 # For Dev Environment
 $ node scripts/units/helpers/create-config-dev.js
 # For DEMO Environment